edgedb/edgedb-js/qb-playground/RFC.md

 ## Class structure

-All syntactic structures are subclasses of `Expression` augmented with a mixin according to its return type.
-This is necessary to enable things like creating path expressions from subqueries, etc.
+All syntactic structures are subclasses of `Expression` augmented with a mixin corresponding to its return type.

 ```ts
 Expression<Output extends Set<any, any>, TSType> {}